 Students of public relations can apply for an internship with our communications and press team, where they can assist in writing communication materials and be involved in the planning of public events.
 Students in the fields of public administration or public management from Germany are eligible to apply for an internship in the administration of the GHI.
 These interns will have the chance to gain experience in different fields, such as finances and auditing, human resources (including related legal issues).
 Ideally, all candidates should have prior experience in the respective fields.

+Internships are offered virtually or in person.
+Please indicate your preference in the application.
+For on-site internships, a three-month stay is preferred.
+Applications are reviewed on a rolling basis.
+However, for planning purposes we recommend that applicants interested in coming to Washington in 2023 submit their applications by July 31, 2022.
 Preference is given to applicants who have completed a BA degree or equivalent qualification.
 Applicants who require a visa must be enrolled at a university at the time of their internship.
 Candidates who have already completed an internship at the Max Weber Foundation or one of its institutes are not eligible to receive an internship.

 Applications should include a cover letter, a CV, a letter of recommendation from a professor or academic advisor, and copies of university degrees/transcripts.
 Applicants may write in either English or German; we recommend that they use the language in which they are most proficient.
 Please send applications electronically in one (1) PDF file via email to firstname.lastname@example.org.
 The letter of recommendation should be sent directly by your academic advisor or professor.
 For further information please contact email@example.com.

-Interns receive a stipend (€300/month) from the GHI.
-The GHI also covers the cost of applying for the J-1 visa.
-Interns who are registered students at a German university can also apply for an additional grant from the German Academic Exchange Service (DAAD).
-For more information on the DAAD special program "Max Weber Stiftung," please contact Referat 514 (Internationaler Praktikantenaustausch), DAAD Bonn, Tel. +49 (0) 228 882 265, or visit their website at:
+Interns receive a monthly stipend of €450 from the GHI.
+In addition, the institute covers the cost of applying for the J-1 visa.
+On-site interns who are registered students at a German university can also apply for an additional grant from the German Academic Exchange Service (DAAD).
+For more information on the DAAD special program "Max Weber Stiftung," please contact Referat 514 (Internationaler Praktikantenaustausch), DAAD Bonn, Tel. +49 (0) 228 882 255, or visit their website using the links below: